MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ### Water and Karborundum for Kerbin

 The final step of this great adventure is to set up the propellant facilities for torch ships.
 They run on _Karborundum_ (which we've just imported from **Moho**) and _Water_ (which we can import from **Kerbin**, **Minmus** or **Mun**).

+### 02 Western Lowlands Exotics (Orange)

+Use the engineer from this crew to activate the **Moho Route Builder Rover** and leave the crew in the crew Transport until they're needed for the lander.
+Land the rover in the _Western Lowlands_.
+Build the route from _Western Lowlands_ to _Midlands_ and import the material kits required to establish this depot.

+Imports:

+- 3 Material Kits

+Crew:

+- Engineer
+- Farmer
+- Kolonist
+- Mechanic
+- Medic
+- Scientist

+Exports:

+- 110 Exotic Minerals
+- 5 Fertilizer
+- 5 Food
+- 10 Water

+Build: 301,172 _Material Kits_

+### 03 Midlands AERS (Teal)

+I got carried away with packing everything I could onto this lander so it's a bit heavy.
+There's a drop tank that you should ditch as soon as possible (preferably after the deorbit burn, before the braking burn).

+Crew:

+- Engineer
+- Farmer
+- Kolonist
+- Mechanic
+- Medic
+- Miner x 2
+- Scientist x 2
+- Technician x 3

+Exports (to Western Lowlands):

+- 3 Material Kits

+Reclaim the 3 Material Kits routed to Western Lowlands from orbit.

+Exports (to orbit):

+- Alloys
+- Electronics
+- 5 Food
+- Robotics
+- 5 Specialized Parts
+- Synthetics

 ## Here There Be Dragons